 - Dork Age: In the series final issues, Steel and Natasha move to Jersey City, NJ.
 From the moment they arrived, the crapstorm never stopped.
 Think Batman: The Dark Knight Returns meets The Powerpuff Girls 'Town Of Citysville'.
 Basically, John Henry was warned and harassed by the police the instant he showed up.
 Natasha was badly brutalized by a thug who was Too Dumb to Live.
 During a dark visit back to their family, Natasha saw this bright shining heritage-aware African-American clan, shown in prior issues to be the basis of their morals and character become hyper-ghetto-quadrophonic-stereotypes.
 Oh, and John's long-lost thought-dead brother (Natasha's father) turned up as an elegant crimelord's elegant crimelord, who got John in further trouble when he killed the dumb thug who hurt his daughter.
 One police detective seemed to have Offscreen Teleportation to aid him in giving John grief—-and this being Joisey, the officers all seemed corrupt.
-This was even lampshaded when John had to go back to Metropolis, and was treated like a hero, worthy of the mantle of Superman.
+This was even lampshaded when John had to go back to Metropolis, and was treated like a hero, worthy of the mantle of Superman and Supergirl.
 Suffice it to say, after the series was done, the next time we saw the Irons uncle and niece, they were back in Metro and Jersey City has not been mentioned since.

 - Ensemble Darkhorse: During the Reign of the Supermen, nobody expected Steel to be as popular as he was, except probably the writers (who were keeping their mouths shut about such expectations).